Autonomous Quantum Processing Unit: An Autonomous Thermal Computing Machine & its Physical Limitations: Generalization for backwards-ticking clocks

 \section{Generalization for backwards-ticking clocks}

 In Sec.~\ref{sec:termodynamic_cost_of_computation} we provided a preliminary discussion of the thermodynamic cost of running the aQPU taking into account the master clock, and state-preparation but not including the cost of tick generation.
 The bound we provided in that setting can be understood as a lower estimate for the entropic cost of the clock.
 For a tighter and more universal relationship between entropic cost and clock quality, the cost of tick generation has to be accounted for as well.
-Since the tick is a stochastic jump process described by the operator $J_\mathrm{tick},$ detailed balance implies the need for a reverse jump process $J_\mathrm{untick}$ proportional to $J_\mathrm{tick}^\dagger.$ The constant of proportionality between $J_\mathrm{untick}$ and $J_\mathrm{tick}^\dagger$ is related to the entropy production $\Delta \sigma_\mathrm{tick}$ in the thermal baths mediating the jump process and given by~\cite{Seifert2012,Maes2021},
+Since the tick is a stochastic jump process described by the operator $J$, detailed balance implies the need for a reverse jump process $\overline J$ proportional to $J^\dagger$.
+The constant of proportionality between $\overline J$ and $J^\dagger$ is related to the entropy production $\Delta s$ in the thermal baths mediating the jump process and given by~\cite{Seifert2012,Maes2021},

-as already pointed out in Eq.~\eqref{eq:L_ell_detailed_balance} in the main text for the internal clockwork dynamics.
-Formally, only for divergent $\Delta \sigma_\mathrm{tick}\rightarrow\infty,$ this reverse process vanishes completely.
-In this appendix, we discuss what implications a finite value for $\Delta \sigma_\mathrm{tick}$ has on the aQPU, following up on the work~\cite{Silva2023} treating this topic from a perspective on quantum clocks.
-The main result we discuss here are the equations of motion that describe the aQPU in the fully reversible case with finite entropy production $\Delta \sigma_\mathrm{tick}$ for the tick generation, which -- unsurprisingly -- reduce to the established equations~\eqref{eq:dot_rho_T} from the main text in the limit of an irreversible clock.
+as already pointed out in Eq.~\eqref{eq:L_ell_detailed_balance} for the internal clockwork dynamics.
+Formally, only for divergent $\Delta s\rightarrow\infty,$ this reverse process vanishes completely.
+In this appendix, we discuss what implications a finite value for $\Delta s$ has on the aQPU.
+Based on the results from Ref.~\cite{Silva2023} on quantum clocks, we show how the case of finite $\Delta s$ reduces to the established equations~\eqref{eq:dot_rho_T} from the main text in the limit of $\Delta s\rightarrow\infty$.